CharlesGaydon/Avascular-Tumoral-Growth-Model/README.md

-# An model for the avascular phase of tumoral growth
+# A model for the avascular phase of tumoral growth

 A work from 06/2016 by Charles Gaydon and Hélio Wang.